drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. _Configuration:

-The ensemble configuration file
+Configuring your simulation
 ==========

-Because CHEEREIO requires many of the ensemble settings to be globally available to many different types of scripts and programs, written in different languages and stored in in different directories, it expects a very particular kind of installation process and for user settings to be made available in a strict format (so that they can be read by scripts in multiple languages).
-The overall install process is not too different from the way GEOS-Chem run directories are created as of version 13.0.0, but it does require some care on the part of the user.
-This page explains how to customize the ensemble to meet your needs.
-This isn't merely a technical process: the user makes important scientific assumptions in this step!

 All ensemble configuration is set by the ``ens_config.json`` file in the main CHEEREIO code directory.
 This file contains all the information that the user would normally input in the process of making a GEOS-Chem run directory, in addition to other settings like cluster configuration, global assimilation variables (like the localization radius), the composition of the state and control vectors, links to observations, and details about which emissions can be assimilated.
 This file is in JSON format, which is a format that is human readable but enforces a strict syntax.

+Because CHEEREIO requires many of the ensemble settings to be globally available to many different types of scripts and programs, written in different languages and stored in in different directories, it expects a very particular kind of installation and run process and for user settings to be made available in a strict JSON format (so that they can be read by scripts in multiple languages).
+This page explains how to customize the ensemble to meet your needs.
+This isn't merely a technical process: the user makes important scientific assumptions in this step!

 **Important:** CHEEREIO constantly references the ``ens_config.json`` file throughout runtime.
 Changes to this file during runtime will change the settings of the ongoing assimilation calculation.
 However, there are some settings that are applied at the time of template run directory creation (e.g. cluster settings like memory usage) and cannot be adjusted at runtime via the ``ens_config.json`` file. **To be safe, you should redeploy the ensemble when you make changes to the configuration file and avoid making any changes during runtime.**